Showing posts with label Enterprise Architecture. Show all posts

 CIS framework or MITRE framework—a Security framework for benchmarking.
 It is closely related to the SOC (Security Operation Centre).

-'RESPECT' for: "I evaluated my DTAP environments cross Federation services using the STRIDE model over the DREAD model because it is simpler.
+'RESPECT' for: "I evaluated my DTAP environments across Federation services using the STRIDE model over the DREAD model because it is simpler.
 Of course, all the cross-cutting concerns have been dealt with."

 Three AmigosBacklog review: The PO, SM, and Team members meet to discuss design, development, and testing.

 YAGNI is an XP principle: "You Aren't Gonna Need It."
-This principle basically means only creating code for requirements, not what you feel may be needed later on.
+This principle essentially means creating code only for the requirements, not for what you may feel is needed later on.

 Pareto Rule - roughly 80% of consequences come from 20% of the causes.
 Or 80% of outputs come from 20% of inputs.
 So 80% of the revenue may come from 20% of your clients.
 Also referred to as the 80-20 rule.
 The same principle applies to the 90-10 rule.
 Pareto analysis 80% of a project's benefits can be achieved by doing the correct 20% of the work.